soyyyyo/OCR_P7_Groupomania_Frontend/groupomania/README.md

 ### `npm start`
 >> You must first 'cd groupomania' to launch from the correct repository.
+>> please make sur you've installed all node modules and dependencies according to package.json

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.